First of all,

-Dr. Dweck tested several students and interviewed or analyzed the lives of CEOs, sports coaches, parents, and teachers and came to a conclusion that may change the way you look at things: people with a more Growth Mindset are more successful.
+Dr. Dweck tested several students and interviewed/analyzed the lives of CEOs, sports coaches, parents, and teachers.
+She came to a conclusion that may change the way you look at things: people with a more Growth Mindset are more successful.
 And the best news I can possibly give you this year is that you can practice and change your mindset.
 There is hope after all!
 So, I’m going to list a couple of conclusions or tips I got from her book and inspire you to make new resolutions or keep the ones you made going:

 1- You can make yourself “more intelligent” by making the effort and practicing.
 If you’re struggling with something, work harder, try different strategies, ask for help.
 It might not be easy (it usually isn’t), but it’s possible;

-2- That student that may seem hopeless in your classroom can change.
-Tell them about Carol Dweck’s conclusions and make them realize they can change.
-Praise their effort and not so much the result.
+2- That student that may seem hopeless in your classroom can change their mindset.
+Tell them about Carol Dweck’s conclusions, praise their effort for really trying more than the outcome.
+But don’t do it as a consolation prize.
 Give them good feedback and set high standards from the start.
 Hold them accountable and help them along the way;

 4- Keep in mind that many goals are long-term.
 Avoid getting too frustrated to the point that you’ll simply give up.
 Watch Dr. Dweck’s TED Talk below about the Power of Yet.
-Remind yourself you’re not there yet, but you can still get there if you try harder, stay on it, and change your strategies and learn what you need to be able to accomplish it;
+Remind yourself you’re not there yet, but you can still get there if you try harder, stay on it, get help, change your strategies and learn what you need to be able to accomplish it;

 5- Start small and celebrate your small victories every day.
-If you told yourself you were going to do something and you stuck with it until it was done for the day, tell yourself: “I’m awesome!”.
+If you told yourself you were going to do something and you stuck with it until it was done for the day, tell yourself: “I made it!”.
 Reward yourself monthly if you can go through with the things you planned;

-The truth is, folks: shifting from 2017 to 2018 does not open a magical portal that will change things automatically.
+The truth is, folks: shifting from one year to the next does not open a magical portal that will change things automatically.
 December 31st and January 1st are only dates 24 hours apart and when you look at the Cosmos, they mean virtually nothing.
-Another lap around the sun.
+Just another spin around the axis.
 It is you who needs to change your attitude if you want different things to happen.
-And to be very honest, if you embrace a more growth mindset, I truly believe you can do it.
+You might not be able to, but you can try.
 After all: